judy99/around-react/README.md

 **Intro**

-This project in progress with porting to React.
-Not all components work properly yet....
+Project is almost ported to React.
+Validation is not implemented yet...

 **Figma**